bioinfo-ut/MLST-specific_genomic_regions/README.md

 This repository contains code implements of the computational workflow for:

-- assembling *L. monocytogenes* genomes and calling MLST types,
+- assembling *L. monocytogenes* genomes and calling MLST types
 - finding type-specific k-mers from reads
-- mapping type-specific k-mers to assemblies to obtain candidate regions,
+- mapping type-specific k-mers to assemblies to obtain candidate regions
-- designing and cross-checking type-specific PCR primers.
+- designing and cross-checking type-specific PCR primers

 ---